ACCEPTING CASES NATIONWIDE

 • Offering a free case review to verify lawsuit eligibility;

-• Collect evidence to support your claim, including medical records and witness testimonies;
+• Collecting evidence to support your claim, including medical records and witness testimonies;

-• Determine state-specific deadlines and statute of limitations;
+• Determining state-specific deadlines and statute of limitations;

-• Set the case for trial if a favorable settlement cannot be reached.
+• Setting the case for trial if a favorable settlement cannot be reached.

 It is essential that you consult with a lawyer as early in the process as possible.
 During your meeting, you need to supply the attorney with all of your health information and supporting documentation related to your claim.